 While the hallway walls may be white, the front door is a welcome surface to add a splash of playful colour.
 Front and back – why not double up on the opportunity to add colour?

-And may we suggest yellow, it’s trending.
-‘Yellow offers the warmest of welcomes for any front door’ says Marianne Shillingford, Creative Director at Dulux.
+And may we suggest yellow, as it's trending.
+'Yellow offers the warmest of welcomes for any front door,' says Marianne Shillingford, Creative Director at Dulux.

 'All around the world we recognise the power of this joyful shade to conjure hope, positivity and happiness.
 It is the smile on the face of your house – which is infectious to all who walk past'.

 10. Add colour and pattern to a white backdrop with a door curtain

-Having chosen an all-white colour scheme doesn’t mean that you can’t invite an accent colour and pattern through fabrics.
-A door curtain is an easy way to do just that, not to mention a great way to insulate and keep draughts at bay – to keep homes warm in winter.
+Having chosen an all-white colour scheme doesn't mean that you can't invite an accent colour and pattern through fabrics.
+A door curtain is an easy way to do just that and keep homes warm in winter, as it insulates and keeps draughts at bay.

 Because this style of curtain is only in use typically when the door is not in use, it offers just a slither of colour and pattern for the majority of the time.
 The decorative element is therefore not overwhelming for an all-white scheme.